faasm/polybench/README.md

 > To run with the WAMR runtime, we need to add an extra include header to
 > prevent some WASM memory optimisations.
 Other than that, the benchmark
 > requires no source code changes whatsoever.
+> NOTE: annoyingly, C source files seem to require a bit more work to get the
+> symbols linked in.
+Look into why that is the case.

 TODO: what benchmarks are not there and why?